cosmos/gaia/ante/README.md

 [comment]: <> (Even each node can setup its own `min_gas_prices` and `bypass-min-fee-msg-types`, when the transactions entering validators' mempools, the transactions carried fees have to satisfy validators' `min_gas_prices` and `bypass-min-fee-msg-types`'s requirement in order for the validators to process the transactons.)

 ### Examples
-Here are a few examples to clarify the relations between global fees, min_gas_prices and paid fees.
+Here are a few examples to clarify the relationship between global fees, min_gas_prices and paid fees.
 - Case 1: globalfee=[], min_gas_prices=0.0001uatom, gas=2000000

   This is the same case as globalfee=0uatom, min_gas_prices=0.0001uatom, gas=2000000.